 And the bedroom door handle looked rather flimsy.
 As a couple online YouTube commenters put it:

 • Indy Castleton If my dad was shot I wouldn’t let a locked door prevent me from going inside that’s for sure. • Jocelyn Vernon: I agree if that would of been my parent no door would stop me from getting in the room!!!!

 Brian insisted an unseen intruder was responsible; perhaps one of his dad’s unsavory clients had a grudge.
-Indeed, Leslie Vaughn had defended drug dealers, organized crime figures, and other rough characters during his career.
+Leslie Vaughn had defended drug dealers, organized crime figures, and other rough characters during his career.

 “My father was a strong man,” Brian told an AP reporter.
 “He would stand up to anybody, no matter what.
 I think that’s what happened to him.”

 It was a nice try, but not enough, especially once investigators took the time to listen to the entire 911 tape.

 Final nail.
 After giving his locked-bedroom-door-can’t-get-in spiel, Brian said that his father was “bleeding from the mouth area.”

 “OK, so how do you know he’s bleeding from the mouth area?” the operator asked.